 Tell your doctor if you are pregnant or breastfeeding.

 Order refills a few weeks before you run out.

 Take a supply of pills with you when you travel.

-Store medications in a cool, dry, dark place.
+Store medicines in a cool, dry, dark place.

-Give a copy of your medication list to your spouse or a close friend.
+Give a copy of your medicine list to your spouse or a close friend.

 Always keep your medicine list up-to-date and keep a copy with you at all times.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR